albertowd/live-telemetry/OVERTAKE.md

 [*][COLOR=rgb(97, 189, 109)]green[/COLOR]: power above 99.5% (you should shift here, but some times not...).
 [/LIST]

 The power curve is a complex thing to calculate because it depends the actual RPM power combined with the next gear RPM power that will be shifted.
 But I don't know how much RPM will decrease over the shift action so I cannot predict the next gear RPM power.
 So the app calculates the best gear shift over the 99.5% RPM power and bellow the max RPM power on the engine power curve (.lut file defined in the engine.ini as POWER CURVE).

-Also, the HP displaed together is the current power or torque from the power cure mupltiplied by the current boost pressure `hp = power * ( 1 + boost )`.
+The HP value displayed alongside is `hp = power(rpm) × (1 + boost) + kers_deploy_kw × 1.341`.
+The first term is the legacy ICE figure; the second is the live electric contribution — only added while the battery is actually losing charge (real energy leaving the cells, regardless of whether the driver pressed a KERS button or the MCU triggered the deploy on its own).
+The deploy reading is EMA-smoothed so the per-frame quantisation of AC's `kers_charge` field doesn't flicker the HP number.

 Also, it displays the current boost bar pression: